rayliverified/NavigationUtils/README.md

 When the user is on certain pages, such as the onboarding page, you may often want to disable deeplinks.
 NavigationUtils supports this behavior with `excludeDeeplinkNavigationPages`.

 1. Define the list of pages to exclude in `excludeDeeplinkNavigationPages`.
 This list accepts named routes and path routes.
-2. Pass the current page to `currentRoute` like `currentRoute: NavigationManager.instance.routerDelegate.currentConfiguration`.
+2. Pass the current page to `currentRoute` like `currentRoute: NavigationManager.instance.currentRoute`.

 #### Custom Route Guards